seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 Young budding virgin, fair and fresh and sweet,
 Whither away, or where is thy abode?
 Happy the parents of so fair a child;
-Happier the man, whom favourable stars
+Happier the man, whom favorable stars
 Allot thee for his lovely bed-fellow!

 **PETRUCHIO**